davidteren/code_grasp/README.md

 A CLI tool that uses the [Qodo-Embed-1-1.5B](https://huggingface.co/Qodo/Qodo-Embed-1-1.5B) embedding model to analyze code, query knowledge, and understand code repositories.
 > **⚠️ ALPHA RELEASE**: This tool is currently in alpha status and not production-ready.
 Use at your own risk.

+## Project Status

+**⚠️ HARDWARE LIMITATIONS**: This project is currently on hold due to hardware constraints.
+Effective code embedding and search at scale requires significant computational resources (enterprise-grade GPUs) that are not typically available on consumer hardware.
+For more information, see our [analysis document](docs/context/code_grasp_analysis.md) and the [Nvidia article on Qodo's implementation](https://developer.nvidia.com/blog/spotlight-qodo-innovates-efficient-code-search-with-nvidia-dgx/).

 ## Features
 1. **Code Embedding**: Generate embeddings for code files using pre-trained models
 2. **Query Current Knowledge**: Ask questions about embedded code or general info the model knows